Formal University & Corporate Research Studies on Tholagé®

-Large effect sizes were found in treating depression with Tholáge, as measured by the Beck Depression Inventory, and in treating emotion dysregulation, using the Positive and Negative Affect Schedule.
-These results indicate Tholáge was efficacious, after just 2 treatments.
+Large effect sizes were found in the pilot study on Tholáge® (n=14) in treating depression, as measured by the Beck Depression Inventory (.61), and in improving emotion regulation, using the Positive and Negative Affect Schedule-Revised (.64).
+These results indicate Tholáge® was efficacious, after just 2 treatments.

 Study 2–Multi-University Study on Tholáge

-Large effect sizes were again found in this larger study (n = 63), using Beck Depression Inventory to assess for improvement in depression and Cognitive and Affective Mindfulness Scale-Revised to assess for improvement in emotion regulation.
-These results indicate Tholáge was efficacious, after just 2 treatments.
+Large effect sizes were again found in this larger study on Tholáge® (n = 63), using Beck Depression Inventory to assess for improvement in Beck Depression Inventory (.25), Beck Anxiety Inventory (.22), Cognitive and Affective Mindfulness Scale-Revised (.21), PTSD Frequency (.25), and PTSD Severity (.24).
+These results indicate Tholáge® was efficacious, after just 2 treatments.

 Study 3–Neuroimaging Study on Tholáge